aditya1996gupta/url-shortener/README.md

-Here are all the commands in one go to:

-✅ Clone the repo
-✅ Build and run the backend
-✅ Serve the frontend
-✅ Open the browser to test

 Run the URL Shortener Project (Java + Maven + HTML/JS) bash
 Copy
 Edit

 # 1. Clone the repo
 git clone https://github.com/aditya1996gupta/url-shortener.git
 cd url-shortener